Rich Hill Loses No-Hitter on 10th-Inning Walk-off Home Run vs. Pirates

 Rich Hill Loses No-Hitter on 10th-Inning Walk-off Home Run vs. PiratesAugust 23, 2017

-Pittsburgh Pirates second baseman Josh Harrison ended Rich Hill's no-hit bid with a walk-off home run in the 10th inning Wednesday, not long after Los Angeles Dodgers third baseman Logan Forsythe booted away Hill's shot at a perfect game.
+Pittsburgh Pirates second baseman Josh Harrison ended Rich Hill's no-hit bid with a walk-off home run in the 10th inning Wednesday night, one inning after Los Angeles Dodgers third baseman Logan Forsythe booted away Hill's shot at a perfect game.

-The game-winning blast to left field handed the Pirates a 1-0 win over the Dodgers and ensured Hill became the first pitcher in Major League Baseball history to lose a no-hitter on a walk-off home run, according to Sporting News' Ryan M. Spaeder.
+The game-winning blast to left field at PNC Park handed the Pirates a 1-0 win over the Dodgers and ensured Hill became the first pitcher in Major League Baseball history to lose a no-hitter on a walk-off home run, according to Sporting News' Ryan M. Spaeder.

+"I knew I didn't get it all, but I knew I got enough," Harrison said, per the Pittsburgh Post-Gazette's Stephen J. Nesbitt.

 But prior to Harrison's heroics and Forsythe's hiccup, Hill dazzled in a way few pitchers can.